Stumble Forward

 #1 Breaches

-Contracts are made as a mutual agreement between two parties regarding their duties and obligations that is legally binding.
+Contracts are made as a mutual agreement between two parties regarding their duties and obligations that are legally binding.
 In other words, they help simplify business interactions.
 A breach of an agreement is one of the most common causes of business litigation.

 #2 Performance or payment disputes